 Peter Hedges

-A graduate of the North Carolina School of the Arts, Hedges founded the Edge Theatre in 1985 along with Mary-Louise Parker and Joe Mantello.
+A graduate of the North Carolina School of the Arts, Hedges founded the Edge Theater in 1985 along with Mary- Louise Parker and Joe Mantello.
 Over a three-year period, he wrote and directed 12 works for the company.
-Hedges' other plays include Baby Anger (Playwrights Horizons), Good as New (Manhattan Class Company), and Imagining Brad (Circle Repertory Theater), all of which have been published by Dramatists Play Service.
+His plays include Baby Anger (Playwrights Horizons), Good as New (Manhattan Class Company) and Imagining Brad (Circle Rep), all of which have been published by Dramatists Play Service.

-Hedges has taught at Yale University, Bennington College and at the North Carolina School of the Arts.
-He has served as a Creative Advisor to the Sundance Screenwriters' Lab and has been awarded residencies at Yaddo, the MacDowell Colony and the Millay Colony.
+Hedges has taught at Yale University, Bennington College and the North Carolina School of the Arts.
+He has served as a Creative Advisor to the Sundance Screenwriter's Lab and has been awarded residencies at Yaddo, the MacDowell Colony and the Millay Colony.

 Hedges grew up in West Des Moines, Iowa.
-He now lives in Brooklyn with his wife, Susan Bruce, and their two children, Simon and Lucas.
+He lives in Brooklyn with his wife, Susan Bruce, two children, Simon and Lucas, and their dogs, Willy and Sadie-Goat.

 Peter Hedges Facts